jimiSTC/Dashi3/README.md

 - [x] Add Changelog
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [x] Updated Readme file
-    - [ ] Chinese
+- [ ] Details on how to set up Tessitura to use this tool
-    - [ ] Spanish
+- [ ] Details on how to set up Redis on Docker for this tool

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).